homebridge/homebridge-syno-spk/README.md

 ## DSM 7

-**To use this package on DSM 7, your Synology NAS must have an Intel or AMD x86_64 based CPU.**
+**To use this package on DSM 7, your Synology NAS must have an Intel or AMD x86_64 based CPU or an ARM64 / aarch64 CPU.**

 This package will deploy Homebridge and the Homebridge UI natively on your Synology NAS.
 It will create a new shared named `homebridge` to store the Homebridge configuration and user data.